RISHAB-CREATOR/RgGames/README.md

 ## License 📄

-This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.